Privacy policy

 Where we are under a legal or regulatory duty to do so, we may disclose information to the police, regulatory bodies or legal advisors, and/or, where we consider it necessary to protect the rights, property or safety of UKRIO, its personnel, visitors, volunteers, advisory board, users or others.

-Sharing lists
+Sharing contact lists

 UKRIO undertakes to obtain external lists only where it can be guaranteed that the list is up to date and those on the list have been given an opportunity to opt in.